buff0k/Indigo-LXC/README.md

 ```bash
 nano gunicorn_configuration
 ```
-And make it look like this (Substiute folder paths, user and group if you are not using root as per this example):
+And make it look like this (Substiute folder paths, user and group if you are not using root as per this example, make sure your export variables match those used in your ~/.bashrc file, this is necessary for Supervisor which cannot use the ~/.bashrc file):
 ```bash
 #!/bin/bash
 NAME="Indigo"  #Django application name